 Worried, she saw the lady now looked quite sweaty.

 She now had a fever of 38.9 deg C.

 Her blood pressure level had increased, and she was breathing faster.

 This didn’t look good.

-Concered, she approached the Dr who also looked quite worried.
+Concerned, she approached the Dr, who also looked quite worried.